Not ready for study.

 (The process of transformation is زَيْدٌ قَائِمٌ أَبُوهُ → زَيْدٌ قَائِمٌ الْأَبَ → زَيْدٌ قَائِمُ الْأَبِ.)

-But we should not use the superficial annexation زَيْدٌ قَائِمُ الْأَبِ with the temporary meaning of the doer participle Zayd’s father is standing.
-This is because then قَائِم is not a participle-like adjective and thus cannot govern a direct doee-like governee.16 And it is derived from a transitive verb, so it cannot govern a true direct doee either.
+But we should not use the superficial annexation زَيْدٌ قَائِمُ الْأَبِ with the dynamic meaning of the doer participle Zayd’s father is standing.
+This is because then قَائِم is not a static adjectival noun and thus cannot govern a direct doee-like governee.17 And it is derived from a transitive verb, so it cannot govern a true direct doee either.
 So we can’t say (with a temporary meaning):

 - ✗ زَيْدٌ قَائِمُ الْأَبِ غَدًا [شرح ابن عقيل على الألفية 3/140] Zayd’s father will stand tomorrow.